Tuesday, May 31, 2011

 The other day I was watching a program about the social mind.
 It was pretty interesting.
 Something that I liked was this experiment researchers made with kids trying to learn Chinese.
 So what they did is this:

-- for a period of time, they had one group of kids study via a video of the Chineese teacher (so, via TV)
+- for a period of time, they had one group of kids study via a video of the Chineese teacher (so, only video)

 - for the same period of time, another group of kids studied with the same teacher via audio (just headphones, no images this time)

-- for the same period of time, the last group studied with the same teacher as the other two groups - except this last group had the classes live.
-The teacher went to their house and taught them Chinese there (in person)
+- for the same period of time, the last group studied with the same teacher as the other two groups - except this last group had the classes live or the teacher went to their house and taught them Chinese there (in person)

 Wednesday, May 4, 2011